MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Adobe Experience Manager</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The Adobe Experience Manager (AEM) connector will crawl content from an Adobe Experience Manager server.
-The connector fetches access control lists (ACLs) for document level security (currently only Closed Users Groups).
+The connector fetc.hes access control lists for document level security (currently only Closed Users Groups).
 It can filter content based on properties using expected values or patterns or pages base on the scheduled on and off time.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/AEM+Connector"><font color="0065BA">More details</font></a>
                         </p>